workiom/monfield/README.md

 Monfield is a tool for automating the update of a specific field in specific record.
-The fields to query by and to update are read from a CSV file, and the updates are executed on a remote mongo instance.
+The fields to query by and to update are read from a CSV file, and the updates are chunked into a number of JavaScript files, and then are executed on a remote mongo instance.

 ## Dependencies
 Monfield requires the presence of the MongoDB CLI Client to execute database